baskr/Appol/content/docs/about.md

 ---
 <img src="/img/about-screenshot.png" class="image">
 <p class="is-text-centered">
-  Evernote, downloaded and installed from WebCatalog, on macOS El Captitan.
+  Evernote, downloaded and installed from WebCatalog, on macOS.
 </p>

 ## TECHNICAL DETAILS

-**WebCatalog for Desktop** built on top of [Nativefier](https://github.com/jiahaog/nativefier), a library based on the Node.js runtime environment which can convert any web page into an automated desktop application.
+**WebCatalog** built on top of [Nativefier](https://github.com/jiahaog/nativefier), a library based on the Node.js runtime environment which can convert any web page into an automated desktop application.
 Nativefier does this using a framework called [Electron](http://electron.atom.io/).
 The Electron framework enables a programmer to write desktop applications in JavaScript, HTML, and CSS.

-**WebCatalog for Mobile** built on top of the standalone mode supported on [Android](https://developer.chrome.com/multidevice/android/installtohomescreen) and [iOS](https://developer.apple.com/library/ios/documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html).